froala/wysiwyg-cake2/README.md

 $this->Html->script('/yourapp/Froala/js/froala_editor.min.js', array('toolbarInline' => false));
 ```

-If you need to load the plugins, please include the respective `js` and `css` files in the file `Froala/View/Helper/FroalaHelper.php` as shown below:
+If you need to load the plugins, Include in the file `FroalaHelper.php`:

 ```php
 $this->Html->script(